Jmion/sort/src/README.md

 1. Find the number of the image that you wish to remove in the `treeXX.json` file.
 2. Remove it and replace it with `""`.
 For example `"picture": ""`
 3. If no other questions or information (leaves) are referencing the image number you can go into the `./images/images.json` and remove the entry corresponding tp the image.

+### Modified required fields

+This is super easy but requires actually modifying the code.
+Go into the `./labels` directory open the label that you want to modify.
+In the render function you will see the different elements of the form and you can add or remove the required parameter for each field of the form.

 # Publishing it to the server